Trent Austin: Principal

 Kyle Lambert is a freelance trumpet player that grew up playing in the greater Boston area.
 He's been working at ACB since 2017.
 Awarded a full scholarship at the Berklee School of music he studied Music Education and Jazz Composition at the Berklee College of Music.
 Kyle's teachers included Greg Hopkins, Phil Wilson, Tiger Okoshi, George Garzone, and Darren Barrett, to name a few.
 Kyle's main focus in music is small group jazz.
 He started working in sales with the New Hampshire Liquor Commission, before becoming a full time employee at ACB!
 Currently, he resides in Kansas City, MO where he is slowly getting into the music scene, and digging every second of it!

-Patrick Doyle: Sales
+Patrick Doyle: Shipping and Sales

 Dr. Patrick Doyle is a passionate performer and arranger of chamber music.
 He performs throughout Kansas City’s classical music scene, playing with orchestras, chamber groups, musical theater companies, and the occasional touring circus.
 He holds degrees from Boston University, the University of Missouri-Kansas City Conservatory, and Oklahoma City University.
 He is the former principal trumpet of the Northland Symphony and a former solo cornet player of Fountain City Brass Band and New England Brass Band.
 He has also played flugelhorn in Iowa’s critically acclaimed Tallgrass Brass Band.

-Low Brass Specialist
+Chris White: Low Brass Specialist

 I have been teaching and playing professionally full time for 13+ years, and specialize in Trombone, Euphonium, and Tuba.
 I have a Bachelor’s Degree in Music Performance from the University of Central Oklahoma, a Master’s Degree in Music Performance from the UMKC Conservatory of Music in Kansas City, MO, and I am currently working towards a DMA in performance at UMKC.